jackdesert/arscca/README.md

 Backlog
 -------

+  * Write a module for both removing one photo at a time and for making a backup of what's in S3/redis
+  * Write a script or classmethod for removing a photo (both from s3 and redis)
   * Add transparent border around photos that turns dark when hover
   * Redirect live.arscca.org to uno.arscca.org/live
     (or just use uno.arscca.org/live)